Norman Podhoretz: Gay-rights movement

 Podhoretz states "my heart goes out to all [gay men]... because the life they live is not as good as the life available to men who make their beds with women."
 He goes on to declare "I for one will go on withholding my assent from this triumphant march [of normalizing homosexuality].

 He concludes what is at stake "are the fundamental realities of life against the terrible distortions that have been introduced...by the gay-rights movement and its supporters."

-Podhoretz's wife expressed a supportive perspective in her piece The Boys on the Beach which includes references to their family vacations on Fire Island, New York.
+Podhoretz's wife expressed a supportive perspective in her piece The Boys on the Beach which includes references to their family vacations on Fire Island, New York, an area with a large gay population.

 John Podhoretz, Norman's son and successor as Commentary Magazine editor, announced in 2012 that he, himself, is no longer an opponent of gay marriage.

 Immigration

 Podhoretz says that he had formerly been unthinkingly pro-immigration "because I'm the child of immigrants.
 And I thought it was unseemly of me to oppose what not only had saved my life, but had given me the best life I think I could possibly have had."
 However, his views later changed: "In 1924, immigration virtually stopped and the rationale for the new policy was to give newcomers a chance to assimilate—which may or may not have been the main reason—but it probably worked.
 What has changed my mind about immigration now—even legal immigration—is that our culture has weakened to the point where it's no longer attractive enough for people to want to assimilate to, and we don't insist that they do assimilate. ...
 That was the culture of the prewar period.
 You certainly wanted your children to be Americans—real Americans."